CztCFfSNI/PeerEvaluation/README.md

 students_controller.rb:
 teams_controller.rb:

 Sparsh - Wrote some code in teams_controller.rb to add and remove students from a team.
 The function iterates through user input (list of student emails) and pushes them to @team.students.
 Wrote some code to validate email addresses using regex.
 Also wrote some code to check if the person currently logged in is a student or not.
+Wrote code to destroy teams/projects/students in their respective controllers.

 Mohith- Wrote the test cases to test Models and the Controllers.
 Wrote some validations in the Models.
-Collaborated with Sprash to implement removing students from a team in the teams controller.
+Collaborated with Sparsh to implement removing students from a team in the teams controller.
 Collaborated with Zitao to implement the student controller.